The 4 Best Prenatal Vitamins for a Healthy Pregnancy

 Folic Acid

-Recommended daily amount: 600 mcg
+Recommended daily amount: 400 mcg (from supplements)

 Folic acid is a B vitamin.
 It's one form of folate (vitamin B9) that's used in supplements and some fortified foods like breakfast cereals, rice, bread and pasta, according to the Centers for Disease Control and Prevention (CDC).
+The daily recommended amount to grow a baby is typically 600 mcg, though, it's hard to this get from food alone, so the recommended supplemental amount is 400 mcg.

-Because this might be the most controversial nutrient right now in prenatal health, it's important to start here.
+And because this might be the most controversial nutrient right now in prenatal health, it's important to start here.

-"Folates are one of the most critical nutrients to consume during pregnancy," Dr. Kelly says.
+"Folates are one of the most critical nutrients to get during pregnancy," Dr. Kelly says.
 "That's because folates play a key role in helping your baby develop a healthy brain and spinal cord, and decrease the risk of having a premature birth or low-weight baby.
 The nutrient is also essential in creating red blood cells, protein and DNA."

 The controversy is around folic acid vs. another form of folate found in some supplements: 5-methyltetrahydrofolate (aka methyl-folate or MTHF folate).
 "Folic acid is a synthetic form of folate typically found in vitamins or fortified foods that cannot be directly used by the body," Dr. Kelly says.
 "When broken down in the body, folic acid is converted into MTHF folate and can be used directly by the body."

-That may be why some supplements contain MTHF folate instead of folic acid.
+That may be why some supplements have MTHF folate instead of folic acid.
 But while Caldwell calls this form of the nutrient "promising" for prenatal health, the effectiveness of supplements with methyl-folate in preventing neural tube defects has not been studied, per the CDC, and they are not recommended by ACOG, the CDC or other leading health organizations.

 Currently, the CDC and ACOG only recommend folic acid supplementation for the prevention of neural tube defects.
 With that in mind, our top picks below include only supplements with folic acid or whole-food folate.